Admit it-you’re desperate for some genuine mom friends.

 This post is a step by step guide on the best ways to make new mom friends and how to keep them.

-BE OPEN TO MAKING NEW MOM FRIENDS
+THE RIGHT MINDSET TO MAKE NEW MOM FRIENDS

 The first thing to do is to project the right attitude to potential new friends.